PLPAcademy/day-3-assignment-stela-kaishe/README.md

 B) pip install python
 C) curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
 D) python --install pip
+The answer is A) sudo install pip

 What is the purpose of a virtual environment in Python?

 A) To keep your projects organized in one folder
 B) To install Python in a different directory
 C) To separate project dependencies and avoid conflicts
 D) To enhance Python performance on your system
+The answer is C) To separate project dependencies and avoid conflicts

 #MySQL Installation